namoopsoo/namoopsoo.github.io/content/post/2023-06-10-spinoza-vs-descartes.md

   - vimeo
 ---

-This is a school English class project on philosoph from around 2004 where I recruited friends and family to do the voice acting of Spinoza and Descartes 😂.
+This is a school English class project on philosophy from around 2004 where I recruited friends and family to do the voice acting of Spinoza and Descartes 😂.
 Glad this did not get lost.

-## My brother and uncle here
+## My brother and uncle are voicing here

 ### Scene 1
 {{<vimeo 835025560>}}